sgougi/blueprints-jpa-graph/README.md

 Weak points
 ========
-* IndexableGraph and KeyIndexableGraph have poor performance.
+* IndexableGraph and KeyIndexableGraph have poorer performance than native GraphDBs.
 * Adding massive data at one commit is very slow, then we should divide massive data into a plurality of sub-blocks.
 * I am poor in English.